 You have the same big fashion shop again and this time a customer has failed to pay.
 A payment reminder is sent, but the customer has no idea which invoice it concerns and seeks contact support via WhatsApp.

 But, how do you get people to use these new channels instead of the old familiar channels such as mail and telephone?
 That is an exciting opportunity - you could achieve this by, for example, adding in your voice menu the option to handle the call via WhatsApp.
 Ask the caller to enter his number and send a text message with a link to your WhatsApp Business channel and continue the conversation from there.

-Before we reach the point where all interaction with consumers moves to business messaging channels, a lot has to be tested and learned first.
+Before we reach the point where websites and apps are redundant and all interaction with consumers moves to business messaging channels, a lot has to be tested and learned first.
 We, at CM.com, help many companies to become more mature with conversational commerce.

 First a number of basic steps have to be followed and to set this up completely as a company is quite difficult.
 That’s why we build a platform that takes care of a large number of things for you.
 Think of registration, capacity, connections with the channels, payment methods, bots and a data platform.

 Start small and concrete by finding a process that needs to be improved.
 Connect the messaging channel(s), program the bot in a smart way and you are ready to start.
 We are happy to help you along the way!